bcgov/angular-scaffold/openshift/README.md

 ### Setup Angular-on-Nginx Builder

-This is the s2i builder image to glue the `angular-builder` output with the `nginx-runtime` image.
-The result is a new image based on `nginx-runtime` but with the output of `angular-builder`.
+This is the s2i builder image that combinea the assembled output of `angular-builder` with the `nginx-runtime` image.
+The result is a new image based that will be be referenced in a DeploymentConfig and serve up your app's static front-end resources.

 To add this image to your OpenShift Project,
 1. Open OpenShift web console->Add to Project->Import YAML/JSON